Maui Activities & Restaurants

 Further down Hana Hwy on West Kuiaha at the Pauwela Cannery there is another restaurant opened for breakfast and lunch, Baked on Maui.

-On the way to Kula you can dine outside sitting on lawn chairs or picnic tables, with a great view at Hawaii Sea Spirits, beautiful at sunset time.
+On the way to Kula you can dine outside sitting on lawn chairs or picnic tables, with a great view at Ocean Vodka beautiful at sunset time.

 Another pizza place specialized in Neapolitan-style sourdough pizzas is Marlow.